isomerpages/mlaw-corp/news/speeches/_posts/2025-06-30-post-Opening Speech by Minister for Law Edwin Tong SC at SIAC China Conference 2025.md

 21. SIAC recently introduced a streamlined procedure designed to be even faster than the expedited procedure for low value and less complex disputes.
 So again, not a one-size-fits-all, but one that is curated, one that looks at the nature of the dispute, size of the dispute, and attenuates the process to reflect them.
 These innovations, I believe, make arbitration more responsive ultimately to commercial and mercantile needs.

 {:start="22"}
-22. Second, another age-old challenge – cost.
+22. <u>Second</u>, another age-old challenge – cost.
 Rising cost remains a concern.
 Arbitration users often point to increasing expenses across the board, whether it is from institutions, legal counsel, arbitrators, or sometimes the process itself being in different jurisdictions, in different countries.

 {:start="23"}
 23. Whilst inflation, no doubt, is one key factor, I think the key solution lies in improving productivity.
 Faster processes will mean fewer man hours, reduced arbitral time, reducing overall expenditure.
 Ultimately, I think we all know if we want to stay attractive to business users, then if arbitration becomes too costly, businesses will look elsewhere.
 I believe that will be a missed opportunity, because arbitration remains one of the most effective, open and transparent manner in which a serious complex dispute can be resolved.

 {:start="24"}
-24. Third, neutrality.
+24. <u>Third</u>, neutrality.
 If you look at the first name of any institution, it will reflect the geographical location at which they are anchored.
 Sometimes, there is a temptation to try to be nationalistic about it, to try to protect the institution – this institution is anchored in my home jurisdiction, let's see what we can do to protect it, to enhance it.
 But I think that would be a mistake.
 If institutions are seen as favouring national interest only, they risk losing the trust of the very users that they seek to attract.

 {:start="25"}
 25. In this way, SIAC has taken very careful steps to maintain an open and very international character.
 Its panel includes more than 700 arbitrators from over 40 jurisdictions, with different legal systems - common law, which we are used to, and civil law, which Singapore is less used to, but we know that our users come from many civil law jurisdictions.